yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/05. User-defined Aggregations/readme.md

 It is always a good practice to parameterize your connection string.
 This really helps ease out the development expeience as you can dynamically connect to any Databricks SQL Warehouse.
 For details on how to paramterize your connection string you can refer to [this](/01.%20Connecting%20Power%20BI%20to%20Databricks%20SQL%20using%20Parameters) article.

 ### 2. Perfromance Improvement with User-defined Aggregations
 In the next section we will showcase how **User-defined Aggregation** table help improve performance of your Power BI report.
 We will do this by analyzing query performance of two similar reports.
 The first will be using original tables using Direct Query mode and in the other we will be using **User-defined Aggregation** table.
-For our testing scenario we are using a "**Small**" Pro cluster.
+For our testing scenario we are using a **Small** Pro SQL Warehouse.

-#### 2.1 Data Model Creation
+#### 2.1.
+Data Model
 To make performance testing easy to follow we will use **samples** catalog and **tpch** schema which are available in any Databricks Workspace and add below mentioned tables.
 We will also create an aggregate table by running the DDL script against **hive_metastore** catalog and **default** schema as **samples** catalog is read-only.

-1. **customer**: Storage mode as Dual.
+1. **customer** - Dual storage mode.
 Dimension table containing customer information and connected to nation dimension table using nationkey.

-2. **nation**: Storage mode as Dual.
+2. **nation** - Dual storage mode.
 Dimension table containing nation name and details.

-3. **orders**: Storage mode as Direct Query.
+3. **orders** - Direct Query storage mode.
 Fact table containing orders information and connected to customer dimension using customerkey.

-4. **lineitem**: Storage mode as Direct Query.
-Fact table containing details like order shipment date , discount price etc.
+4. **lineitem** - Direct Query storage mode.
+Fact table containing details like order shipment date, discount price etc.

-5. **orders_agg**: Storage mode as Direct Query.
+5. **orders_agg** - Direct Query storage mode.
 Copy of **orders** table and used for aggregate table report.

-6. **lineitem_agg**: Storage mode as Direct Query.
+6. **lineitem_agg** - Direct Query storage mode.
 Copy of **lineitem** table and used for aggregate table report.

-7. **lineitem_by_nation_agg**: Storage mode as Direct Query.Run
-[lineitem_by_customer_agg.sql](./scripts/lineitem_by_customer_agg.sql) DDL script to create table in hive_metastore.
+7. **lineitem_by_nation_agg** - Direct Query storage mode.
+Pre-aggregated version if **lineitem** table.
+Run [lineitem_by_customer_agg.sql](./scripts/lineitem_by_customer_agg.sql) DDL script to create the table in hive_metastore.
 This table will be used to calculate aggregations we need for our aggreegate table report.

 Below is the screenshot of how our data model looks like.